Zapata County Vehicle Impound Guide

 The fees associated with vehicle impoundment can be a significant financial burden.
 Here are some options if you're struggling to afford them:

-- Borrow from family/friends: Consider asking family or friends for a short-term loan to cover the fees.
+- Contact a Family Member or Friend: Consider asking family or friends for a short-term loan to cover the fees.

-- Payment plans (some lots offer this): Some impound lots may offer payment plans.
+- Ask About Payment Plans: Some impound lots may offer payment plans.
 Inquire about this option.

 After Retrieval